GuillaumeGermain/CNN/README.md

 That happened to be convenient to transfer weights into new versions of the network.

 ## Building the model
-Here I build 2 simple models
+Here are 2 simple models

     classifier_1 = Sequential()
     classifier_1.add(Convolution2D(32, kernel_size=(3,3), padding='same', input_shape=(64,64,3), activation='relu'))